 Our annual Health Excellence Awards are being transformed into a formal gala event to be held at the ASB Theatre in Auckland’s CBD.
-This year’s sponsored ceremony in late October will feature 11 categories celebrating excellence in Health Outcomes, Patient Experience, Māori Health, Research, Innovation, Leadership, Equity and Primary Care.
+This year’s sponsored ceremony on Tuesday 29th October will feature 11 categories celebrating excellence in Health Outcomes, Patient Experience, Māori Health, Research, Innovation, Leadership, Equity and Primary Care.
 We’ll also be considering nominations for the Long Service awards, Young Employee of the Year and CEO Outstanding Contribution awards.

 There will be three finalists in each category and all will have the opportunity to attend the big night.
-Entries and nominations will be called for in early April.
-Please keep an eye on this page and StaffNet for news of further developments.
+Entries and nominations are now open through until midnight Sunday 2nd June 2019.

 Congratulations to all the participants and winners!
 The big winner on the night was Nurse Practitioner, Georgina MacPherson who was named overall winner of the oral presentation category and also won Excellence in Leadership and is this year's recipient of the Margaret Gadsdon Memorial Endowment.

 Improving laboratory testing utilisation in colposcopy clinics Georgina McPherson

 Excellence in Research & Innovation

 Can a novel technology overcome barriers to cervical screening for Māori, Pacific and Asian women?
 Dr Karen Bartholomew & Aroha Haggie

 Excellence in Clinical Care

 Click, wait… Click, wait… Reducing clinician frustration with fast access to an integrated patient summary David Ryan